openframeworks/ofSite/documentation/graphics/ofPath.markdown

 _inlined_description: _

-Creates a quadratic bezier line in 2D space from the current drawing point with the control points indicated by the coordinates (cx1, cy1) and (cx2, cy2), and that ends at the coordinate (x, y)
+Creates a quadratic bezier line in 2D space from the current drawing point with the beginning indicated by the point p1, the control point at p2, and that ends at the point p3.